MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/Plan_for_groups_governance.md

 - [Authorize guest access in Microsoft Teams](https://docs.microsoft.com/en-us/microsoftteams/teams-dependencies)

 ### Group policies & information protection
+Office 365 groups is built on the advanced security and compliance capabilities of Office 365 and supports classifications, auditing and reporting, compliance content search, e-discovery, Legal Hold, and retention policies.
 >[!Tip]
 >- Configure classification, usage guidelines, and labels aligned with your organization's needs.
 >- Retention policies can be defined independently of labels.